sovrin-foundation/protocol/protocol.md

 #### Credential Definition
 An Issuer issues Credentials against a Credential type, called a Credential Definition.
 A Credential Definition includes two major parts: (1) a reference to a Schema, and (2) public keys specific to the credentials issued under that Credential Definition.

-The Schema is a template that defines the fields and data types and semmantics of the credentials issued under that Credential Definitions.
+The Schema is a template that defines the fields and data types and semantics of the credentials issued under that Credential Definitions.
 A Credential Definition can reference any public Schema created by any party.
 This allows for public reuse of well-designed Schema, which should drive consolidation and a form of standardization over time.

 The public keys are used by Relying Parties to verify that a person really has a Credential from that Issuer.
 The issuer generates special private and public keys for a specific Credential Definition, securely storing the private keys, and publishing the public key in the Credential Definition on the ledger.